visit-dav/visit/src/doc/gui_manual/Quantitative/LineSampler.rst

 Similar to the Lineout tool one-dimensional curves, created using data from 2D or 3D plots, are popular for analyzing data because they are simple to compare.
-However, unlike the like the Lineout which creates a single curve it is a tool, whereas the LineSampler is an operator and can create multiple curves.
+However, unlike the Lineout which creates a single curve it is a tool, whereas the LineSampler is an operator and can create multiple curves.

 As an operator the user can define the sampling.
 That is the user can define a series of "arrays" (e.g. planes) that consists of one or more